 Christian bodies that claim the Doctrine of Discovery is inconsistent with the Gospel address only one portion of the Bible.
 They do not claim that it is inconsistent with the earlier books in the Bible.
 That would be untenable.
 As Steve Newcomb has pointed out in Pagans in the Promised Land, the Doctrine draws from and expresses the Biblically based narrative of a chosen people with a promised land.
 Many Christian colonizers drew from this narrative.
 The disavowals do not state that they repudiate those beliefs, leaving them to cause further harm.

-Regarding the Gospel itself, the Doctrine of Discovery acts out the Great Commission coupled with Jesus making an enemy of those who did not support him.
+Regarding the Gospel itself, the Doctrine of Discovery acts out the the theme of domination we find in the Great Commission coupled with Jesus making an enemy of those who did not support him.
 The compassionate parts of the Gospel that seem inconsistent with the Doctrine of Discovery were not adequately formulated to stop enough Christians from engaging in prolonged genocidal brutality.

 The Motivator of the Great Commission